adaptingadapting/Holberton-SpeedrunAllChecksPercent/vi/README.md

 tasl 3 is bout pasting, done with the p command

 task 4 is about undoing, done with the u command

+task 5 is about exiting without saving, i think done with !q